-76VL001 Volvo 544 Light Blue
+76VL001 OXFORD DIECAST Volvo 544 Light Blue

-Our model of the PV544 registered DH-73-22, decorated in pale blue, features these exterior refinements, including the B18 engine capacity printed in red on right hand side of the boot and the wheels have silver hub caps with red centres.
+This model of the PV544 registered DH-73-22, decorated in pale blue, features these exterior refinements, including the B18 engine capacity printed in red on right hand side of the boot and the wheels have silver hub caps with red centres.

 A final authentic detail sees the interior of the car moulded in pale grey.

 It is interesting to note that production of this model lasted until 1966, such was the demand in Sweden.